loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

   exponential_rules,
 )<exponential_rules>

 Using the rules in @exponential_rules, it is possible to create terms that discard and reuse variables.

 === Polarised Linear Logic

-hej
+hej då